MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directoories counts the num of dir and sub-dir in current dir 12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appears once
+11-directoories counts the num of dir and sub-dir in current dir 12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appears once 14-findthatword displays lines containing the pattern root from /etc/passwd